rlunar/valkey-workshops/workshop/docs/README.md

-# FlughafenDB Workshop: Step-by-Step Guide
+# Cache Me, If You Can: Valkey Edition

 A comprehensive hands-on guide to explore caching strategies with Valkey through practical database queries and real-world aviation data analysis.